Teaching & Learning

 The Student Support Team (SST) is guided in its work by these student welfare polices in support the learning, social, emotional and behavioural needs of students.

-The core SST meets once a fortnight.
-It is comprised of the Principal, our Special Needs Co- ordinator and Learning Support teacher.
+The core SST meets once a week.
+It is comprised of the Principal, Deputy Principal, Guidance Counsellor and our Special Needs Co- ordinator and Learning Support teachers.

 The Parents Association works alongside the school to promote and support Well Being Information for Parents.